Charlydcn/Charlydcn/README.md

-Hey ! 👋
+Hey ! 👋 <br>
-  • 😶‍🌫️ I'm currently working on PHP basic algorithmic & OOP
+	• 😶‍🌫️ I'm currently working on PHP basic algorithmic & OOP <br>
-	• 🧠 In training at ELAN Formation in Strasbourg, France !
+	• 🧠 In training at ELAN Formation in Strasbourg, France ! <br>
-	• 🗣️ Feel free to add/contact me on my LinkedIn !
+	• 🗣️ Feel free to add/contact me on my LinkedIn ! <br>

 <!--
 **Charlydcn/Charlydcn** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.